Inside the Advanced Analysis Panel

 component, how it is computed, and what patterns to look for.

-Enable via P$ADVANCED_ANALYSIS = TRUE
+Enable via P$ADVANCED_ANALYSIS = TRUE or call the

 function directly on a results list.